 Once applied, using instructions supplied by the manufacturer, all window coatings were stored under heavy blankets to ensure that they remained in dark conditions when not in use, so as not to degrade or damage the film coatings.
 We applied all of the films to Pella 250 Vinyl glass double-glazed replacement windows, as a window commonly found on residential and commercial buildings in the US.
+The experimental BirdShades film is active in the near UVA range between 300 and 400 nm and is mostly transparent in the human-visible range.
+Further information about the spectral reflectance and absorption of the window film is available from BirdShades.

-Before flight trials and at regular (approximately 30 min) intervals during each session of trials, we measured ambient light irradiance immediately in front of the windows using a handheld spectrometer (WaveGo, Ocean Insight).
+Before flight trials and at regular (approximately 30 min) intervals during each session of trials, we measured ambient light irradiance immediately in front of the windows using a handheld spectrometer (WaveGo; Ocean Insight, Largo, FL, USA).
 This periodic assessment of ambient light allowed us to characterize the general daylight conditions in which the birds experienced the window treatments.
 We also assessed the light spectra emitted by the artificial lights by holding the spectrometer 0.5 m from the bulb of a single illuminated lamp in an entirely darkened room, to eliminate other sources of light.